amritsharma/writing-challenge/Jan16-OpenAQ-CTO.md

 1) What is @OpenAQ?

 It's a 501(c)(3) registered non-profit in Washington, D.C.
-It's been around since 2015 and has raised money from @cleanairfund, @WorldResources, @ClimateWorks + more.
+It's been around since 2015 and it's work is sponsored by @ClimateWorks, @cleanairfund, @WorldResources + other renowned institutions.

-This small but mighty team has made quite an impact in the fight against air pollution.
+This small but mighty team has made quite an impact in the fight against air pollution worldwide already.

+PHOTO HERE
 -x-

 2) OpenAQ's mission is to fight air inequality by opening up air quality data and connecting a diverse global, grassroots community of individuals and organizations.